-The Company's evaluation of goodwill for impairment involves the comparison of the estimated fair value of a reporting unit to its carrying value.
+The Company's evaluation of goodwill and indefinite-lived intangible assets for impairment involves the comparison of the estimated fair value of a reporting unit or indefinite-lived intangible asset to its carrying value.
 The Company estimates the reporting unit's fair value using a combination of the income approach, which uses projected discounted cash flows, and the market approach, which uses earnings before interest, taxes, depreciation, and amortization (EBITDA) market multiples of comparable publicly traded companies.
-The determination of the fair value using the income approach requires management to make significant estimates and assumptions related to revenue and cash flow projections and discount rates.
-The determination of the fair value using the market approach also requires management to make significant estimates and assumptions related to revenue and cash flow projections used to determine EBITDA as well as the market multiples of comparable publicly traded companies.
-The goodwill balance allocated to the Adventure reporting unit was \$39,320,000 as of December 31, 2023.
-The fair value of the reporting unit exceeded its carrying value and therefore, no impairment was recognized for the year ended December 31, 2023.
+The determination of the fair value using the income approach requires management to make estimates and assumptions related to revenue and cash flow projections and discount rates.
+The determination of the fair value using the market approach also requires management to make estimates and assumptions related to revenue and cash flow projections used to determine EBITDA as well as the market multiples of comparable publicly traded companies.
+The Company estimates the fair value of its indefinite-lived intangible assets using the relief-from-royalty method.
+The relief-from-royalty method requires management to make estimates and assumptions related to revenue projections, discount rates, and royalty rates.
+During the year ended December 31, 2024, the Company recognized a goodwill impairment in its Adventure reporting unit of \$36,264,000 and \$8,545,000 related to the Rhino-Rack and MAXTRAX indefinite-lived trademark in its Adventure reporting unit.

-We identified the valuation of the Adventure reporting unit as a critical audit matter because of the significant estimates and assumptions management made to determine the fair value.
-The audit of these estimates and assumptions required a high degree of auditor judgment and an increased extent of effort, including the need to involve our fair value specialists, when performing audit procedures to evaluate the reasonableness of management's estimates and assumptions related to revenue and cash flow projections, and the selection of EBITDA multiples and discount rate.
+We identified the valuation of the Adventure reporting unit and Rhino-Rack and MAXTRAX trademarks within indefinite-lived intangibles as a critical audit matter because of the estimates and assumptions management made to determine their estimated fair values.
+The audit of these estimates and assumptions required a high degree of auditor judgment and an increased extent of effort, including the need to involve our internal fair value specialists, when performing audit procedures to evaluate the reasonableness of management's estimates and assumptions related to revenue and cash flow projections, the selection of EBITDA multiples, and discount and royalty rates.